 OPC Historian Made Easy with the OPC Client for Databases!

 Looking for a solution to quickly deploy a real-time database?
-OPC Client for Databases allows you to retrieve real [. . .]
+OPC Client for Databases is a feature component of [. . .]

 OPC Server for Microsoft SQL

 Deploy OPC Server for Microsoft SQL to easily share your data through OPC!

 Integration Objects’ OPC Server for Microsoft SQL is a feature component of OPC Driver for Databases.
 This [. . .]